Skip to content

 }

-mkGuest handles everything internally — the Firecracker kernel, busybox init, guest agent, networking, drive mounting, and service supervision are all built into the image automatically.
+mkGuest handles everything internally — the kernel, busybox init, guest agent, networking, drive mounting, and service supervision are all built into the image automatically.
 You just define your services and health checks.

 Terminal window

-# Build the image (runs nix build inside the Lima VM)
+# Build the image

 mvmctl build --flake .

-# Boot a headless Firecracker VM
+# Boot a VM (auto-selects best backend)

-mvmctl run --flake . --cpus 2 --memory 1024
+mvmctl up --flake . --cpus 2 --memory 1024

 Terminal window